rajeshk7/Retiming_Using_ML/README.md

   - First one will be proportional to the latency achieved after the predicted motion of the registers.
 If the latency      increases we’ll incur high loss
   - Second one is how far a register is being moved, we want to achieve the optimum complexity with minimum dynamicity of the circuit

+## Sampling :

+- One more problem we have to deal with is less number of training samples
+- We can use sampling to generate more samples from the samples in hand Gaussian perturbation is one way to get more samples